hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 ---
 layout: page
 title: "Distortion and Multiperspective in Art and Photography"
-summary: A theory describing when picures look distorted.
+description: A theory describing when picures look distorted.
 author:  AaronHertzmann
 image: "/images/multiperspective_photocollage/family-in-a-box.jpg"
-og:image: "/images/multiperspective_photocollage/family-in-a-box.jpg"
 ---

 # Distortion and Multiperspective in Art and Photography